ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## OculusVR Controller (SDK_OculusVRController)
+## Oculus Controller (SDK_OculusController)

 ### Overview

-The OculusVR Controller SDK script provides a bridge to SDK methods that deal with the input devices.
+The Oculus Controller SDK script provides a bridge to SDK methods that deal with the input devices.

 ### Class Methods